ankschoubey/old-blog/_posts/2022-10-15-http-status-codes.md

 # Specific Codes

 Now, when coding you are likely to use these.
+But if you find another one, google it and you'll find the reason behind it.

 - **200**: OK
 - **201**: CREATED the resource is created and can be accessed at `location` header.